McKeown Medical

 The first night after anti-wrinkle treatment often gets special attention.
 It’s recommended to sleep on your back to avoid putting pressure on the treated areas.
 Whilst this may sound sensible, in reality, it is very difficult for a lot of people to sleep on their back, and so long as it’s been a few hours or more since your treatment, then the drug should be absorbed and the position of your head should not, at this stage, impact the effectiveness or results – so you can relax and enjoy a good nights sleep, even on your side.

-Masseter anti-wrinkle, a treatment targeting the jaw muscles to treat tooth grinding as well as to slim the fact, may require specific aftercare instructions.
+Masseter anti-wrinkle, a treatment targeting the jaw muscles to treat tooth grinding as well as to slim the face, may require specific aftercare instructions.
 The masseter muscle plays a crucial role in chewing and speaking, so it’s essential to be mindful of these activities post-treatment.

 Avoid excessive jaw movements, such as chewing gum or grinding teeth, for a few hours after the procedure.
 This helps the anti-wrinkle treatment settle into the masseter muscle without disruption.
 Remember, each patient’s aftercare may vary based on individual factors.
 Always follow the specific instructions provided by your aesthetic medicine practitioner for optimal results.

 Post-anti-wrinkle treatment, some very mild discomfort, swelling, or bruising may occur.
-Ice packs can be a simple and effective tool to reduce these symptoms – although most people do not feel they are required.
+Ice packs can be a simple and effective tool to reduce these symptoms, although most people do not feel they are required.

 Around 1 in 10 patients get a temporary headache following treatment.
-This is common and you can relax knowing that it will likely resolve on its own pretty quickly.
-If you want, you can take simple over-the-counter pain medication like paracetamol (or Tylenol if you are in the US!) – although most patients do not find it severe enough to do this.
+This is common, and you can relax knowing that it will likely resolve on its own pretty quickly.
+If you want, you can take simple over-the-counter pain medication like paracetamol (or Tylenol if you are in the US!), although most patients do not find it severe enough to do this.

-You can resume your normal skincare routine later that night, so long as its been a few hours since treatment.
+You can resume your normal skincare routine later that night, so long as it’s been a few hours since treatment.

 In the first few hours post-anti-wrinkle treatment, certain activities should be avoided.
 These include strenuous exercise, which can increase blood flow to the face and potentially spread the anti-wrinkle to unintended areas.